History of the Jews in Armenia: Human rights

 The President of the Jewish Community in Armenia, Rima Varzhapetyan-Feller, has stated on January 23, 2015, that "The Jewish community feels itself protected in Armenia, and the authorities respect their rights, culture, and traditions.
 There is no anti-Semitism in Armenia, and we enjoy good relations with the Armenians.
 Of course, the community has certain problems that originate from the general situation of the country."

-In 2005, Armen Avetisian, the openly anti-Semitic leader of the Armenian Aryan Union, a small ultranationalist party, alleged that there are as many as 50,000 "disguised" Jews in Armenia.
+In 2005, Armen Avetisian, the openly antisemitic leader of the Armenian Aryan Union, a small ultranationalist party, alleged that there are as many as 50,000 "disguised" Jews in Armenia.
 He promised that he would work to have them expelled from the country.
 He was arrested in January 2005 on charges of inciting ethnic hatred.

 There have been two recorded incidents, in 2007 and in 2010, of vandalism by unknown individuals on the Jewish side of the Joint Tragedies Memorial in Aragast Park, Yerevan that commemorates both the Armenian genocide and the Holocaust.
 This monument had replaced a smaller monument that had been defaced and toppled several times.